 You ready for a seriously easy and seriously yummy appetizer?
 Yes?
 Okay!

-Cut the rind off the brie
+1. Cut the rind off the cheese

 Take a basic round of brie and cut off the top.
 This will ensure maximum yummy ooziness from the cheese.

-Wrap the brie in puff pastry
+2. Wrap in pastry

 If you want to get fancy use another piece of pastry or some scraps from the first and make some cutouts.
 What can I say?
 I bought leaf stamps and now I want to use them on everything.